An equivariant PPV theorem and Paschke-Higson duality: Statement of the main theorems

-{For $k=0$, we simply take for $\Gamma_\chi^{(0)}$ the diagonal in $\Gamma^2$ which is isomorphic to $\Gamma$.
-We point out that when $Z/\Gamma$ is compact, the first and second projections $\Gamma_\chi^{(k)}\to \Gamma$ are proper.
-This is obviously equivalent to the same requirement for $k=1$. \begin{definition} { We shall say that the proper $\Gamma$-action on $Z$ is \underline{uniformly proper} if we can find such a cutoff function $\chi$ so that the first (and/or second) projection $\Gamma_\chi^{(1)}\to \Gamma$ is proper.} \end{definition} Notice that if $\Gamma$ is finite then any action of $\Gamma$ on $Z$ is uniformly proper.
-In general if $\Gamma_i$ acts uniformly properly on $Z_i$ for $i=1, 2$ then the obvious action of $\Gamma_1\times \Gamma_2$ on $Z_1\times Z_2$ will automatically be uniformly proper.
-Examples of proper non uniformly proper actions can be found in the literature, they are given by finitely generated infinite torsion groups, see for instance \cite{Osin:16}.}
+{For $k=0$, we simply take for $\Gamma_\chi^{(0)}$ the diagonal in $\Gamma^2$ which is isomorphic to $\Gamma$. {We point out that the first and second projections $\Gamma_\chi^{(k)}\to \Gamma$ are proper, this is indeed equivalent to the same statement for $k=1$ where the statement is clear from the above definitions.}